Transform112/Arivana_2.0/CONTACT_FORM_SETUP.md

 ## Files Added

-1. `src/components/sections/ContactSection.js` - The contact form component
+1. `src/components/sections/ContactSection.js` - The contact form component (now uses direct Google Apps Script calls)
-2. `src/pages/api/contact.js` - API route handler for form submission
-3. Updated `src/components/sections/index.js` - Added ContactSection export
+2. Updated `src/components/sections/index.js` - Added ContactSection export
-4. Updated `src/pages/index.js` - Added ContactSection to the page layout
+3. Updated `src/pages/index.js` - Added ContactSection to the page layout

+**Note**: The API route (`src/pages/api/contact.js`) is no longer needed as the form now calls Google Apps Script directly from the client side.

 ## Troubleshooting

-1. **Form not submitting**: Check that the `GOOGLE_SHEETS_SCRIPT_URL` environment variable is set correctly
+1. **Form not submitting**:
+   - Make sure you've replaced `"YOUR_GOOGLE_APPS_SCRIPT_URL_HERE"` with your actual Apps Script URL
+   - Check that your Apps Script is deployed as a web app with "Anyone" access
+   - Verify the Google Sheet ID is correct in your Apps Script

 2. **Styling issues**: Ensure Tailwind CSS is properly configured

 3. **Icons not showing**: Make sure `lucide-react` is installed (already installed)

+4. **CORS Errors**: Make sure your Apps Script deployment has "Who has access" set to "Anyone"

 ## Notes

 - The form is now integrated just before the footer section
 - All dependencies are already installed including `lucide-react`
 - The form maintains the same theme and design as the rest of the website
+- **No environment variables needed**: The contact form now calls Google Apps Script directly from the client side
+- The Apps Script URL can be safely hardcoded as Apps Script web apps are designed to be publicly accessible
+- Works on any hosting platform since it doesn't require server-side API routes
+- Safe to push to GitHub since no sensitive environment variables are used

+## Contact Form Links

-- **Important**: The `output: 'export'` configuration has been removed from `next.config.mjs` to enable API routes for the contact form
+The following links throughout the site now point to the contact form (`#contact`):
-- To deploy, you'll need a hosting platform that supports Next.js API routes (like Vercel, Netlify with Functions, or a custom Node.js server)
+- Header: "Contact Us" button
+- Hero Section: "Book a Free Consultation" button
+- Pricing Cards: "Get started", "Start Your Project", "Contact sales" buttons
+- FAQ Section: "Contact Support" link
+- Footer: "Schedule a Demo" link

+All of these links will smoothly scroll to the contact form when clicked.